dwarvesf/research/breakdown/zen-mcp-deep-dive.md

 **Result**: Tools naturally evolve from exploration to certainty with quality control.

-### Trick 8: MCP Boundary Optimization
+### Trick 8: MCP optimization

-**The Challenge**: MCP protocol has transport limits, but internal processing doesn't.
+**The challenge**: MCP protocol has transport limits, but internal processing doesn't.

-**The Solution**: Separate transport constraints from internal capabilities:
+**The solution**: Separate transport constraints from internal capabilities:

 ```python
 # MCP Transport: Limited to ~960K characters